arbox/machine-learning-with-ruby/readme.md

 > A Curated List of Ruby Machine Learning Links and Resources

+[Machine Learning][ml] is a field of [Computational Science][cs] -
+often nested under [AI][ai] research - with many practical applications due to the ability of resulting algorithms to systematically implement a specific solution without explicit programmer's instructions.
+Obviously many algorithms need a definition of [features][fe] to look at or a biggish [training set][ts] of data to derive the solution from.

 This curated list comprises [_awesome_][awesome] libraries, data sources, tutorials and presentations about [Machine Learning][ml] utilizing the [Ruby][ruby] programming language.